To enter Sales Tax (either Actual Amount or Table Amount) in the TaxAct® program:

 - Click Itemized or Standard Deductions in the Federal Quick Q&A Topics menu to expand the category and then click Taxes paid

-- Continue to the screen titled Itemized Deductions - Optional State Sales Tax and click Yes
+- Continue to the screen titled Do you want to enter state and local sales tax information? and click Yes

 - The program will proceed with the interview questions for you to enter or review the appropriate information

 This will allow you to put in the actual amounts paid.
 You will need to have receipts as proof for these amounts.

 Allows you to enter the information and use a standard tax (percentage) rate.
 You may also be able to add the state and local general sales taxes paid on certain specified items, such as motor vehicles (purchased or leased), aircraft, boats, homes (including mobile and prefabricated homes) and home building materials.